 - Where the school is named in a child’s statement of special educational needs or Education Health Care Plan and the child passes the selection tests, the school and the Local Authority have a duty to admit the child.

 - Priority is given to those candidates whose parents’ primary residence (as assessed by receipt of Child Benefit or a signed affidavit or other legal document to confirm the child’s usual place of residence) lies within the postcode areas SS0, SS1, SS2, SS3, SS4, SS5, SS6, SS7, SS8 and SS9, subject to their passing the entrance examination.
-For the academic year 2016/17 a maximum of 115 places is reserved at this school for children in this category.
-For 2017/18 a maximum of 75% of the published admission number is reserved at this school for children in this category.
+A maximum of 75% of the published admission limit (PAN) is reserved at this school for children in this category.
 Places are allocated in order of the mark achieved, higher passing candidates first.
 The school is ‘full’ within the priority area when it has taken its full quota of pupils from within that area or when there are no more passing candidates who have listed the school as a preference.

 - Priority will be given thereafter to those candidates whose parents’ primary residence (as assessed by receipt of Child Benefit or a signed affidavit or other legal document to confirm the child’s usual place of residence) lies outside the postcode areas SS0, SS1, SS2, SS3, SS4, SS5, SS6, SS7, SS8 and SS9, subject to their passing the entrance examination.
 In the case of children applying in this category, places will be offered according to the order of merit of those who sit and pass the entrance examination.
 The candidates who score higher marks will be allocated places before those who pass at a lower level.
 This process will continue until all available places have been filled.

 In the event of pupils achieving the same mark for the last available place, preference will be given on the following basis: